mcjczapiewski/minicycle_workshop/intro.md

 Absolutely!
 We recommend teams of 2-3 people.
 Good team cooperation and pair programming is a must.

 If you want to work in a bigger team, remember that merging code from 2 computers within one hour might be challenging.

+**Should I participate?**

+You don't have to, but you're encouraged!
+Just be prepare for a very intense day.